puthiye/hass/README.md

 # home assistant - backup restore

 - Run docker compose down to stop the container
-- Get the backup file core_2023** file and put it the config file path (referenced in the Dockerfile eg: /etc/hass)
+- Get the backup file core_2023** file, extract and put it the config file path (referenced in the Dockerfile eg: /etc/hass)
       volumes:
       - /etc/hass/:/config